confluentinc/live-labs/connectors-mongodb/README.md

 1. Create a cluster in AWS-US-West-2 (Oregon) and store the endpoint. **MongoDB Atlas must run in the same CSP and region as your Confluent Cloud cluster**.

-1. By default, MongoDB Atlas does not allow external network connections from the Internet.
-To allow external connections, you can add a specific IP or a CIDR IP range using the IP Whitelist entry dialog box under the Network Access menu in MongoDB.
-In order for Confluent Cloud to connect to MongoDB Atlas, you need to specify the public IP address of your Confluent Cloud cluster.
-Add all of the Confluent Cloud egress IP addresses to the whitelist entry to your MongoDB Atlas cluster.
+1. Under **Security -> Network Access**, add an **IP Whitelist Entry** of **0.0.0.0/0** for the purposes of this lab.
+By default, MongoDB Atlas does not allow external network connections from the Internet.
+More realistically, you should add a specific IP or a CIDR IP range using for Confluent Cloud.
+In order for Confluent Cloud to connect to MongoDB Atlas, you can specify the public IP address of your Confluent Cloud cluster.
 For more information refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-mongo-db-sink.html#adding-an-ip-whitelist-entry).

 ---